Ewerton/AspNetCore-Advanced-Course/README.md

 # AspNetCore-Advanced-Course
-Small e-commerce developed during the [Aspnet Core Advanced course](https://www.udemy.com/course/master-aspnet-core-3-advanced/){:target="_blank"} from udemy
+Small e-commerce developed during the <a href="https://www.udemy.com/course/master-aspnet-core-3-advanced/" target="_blank">Aspnet Core Advanced course</a> from Udemy
 For testing pourposes, this app is hosted in Azure too (https://upliftewer.azurewebsites.net){:target="_blank"}

 Original code from the course is hosted at (https://github.com/bhrugen/Uplift){:target="_blank"}